Skip to content

 Ablation Study

-Different solvers (ODE / higher-order) Fully compatible, no performance drop
+Different Solvers (ODE/High-order) Fully compatible, no performance drop

 Key Findings

-• Negative samples are critical: Training on positive samples alone (RFT) leads to mode collapse; incorporating negative samples stabilizes training.
+• Negative samples are crucial: Training only on positive samples (RFT) leads to mode collapse, whereas incorporating negative samples provides stability.

-• DiffusionNFT, entirely CFG-free, rapidly improves from a very low starting point (GenEval 0.24 w/o CFG) to 0.98, surpassing FlowGRPO + CFG at 0.95.
+• DiffusionNFT is entirely CFG-free yet rapidly improves from a very low baseline (GenEval 0.24 w/o CFG) to 0.98, surpassing FlowGRPO + CFG (0.95).

 Highlights & Insights

-• The conceptual shift from reverse-process RL to forward-process RL is the central contribution.
-The forward process of a diffusion model is uniquely determined whereas the reverse process depends on solver choice; performing RL over the forward process is more fundamental and circumvents the difficulty of likelihood estimation.
+• The shift from Reverse RL to Forward RL is the core contribution.
+The forward process is unique while the reverse process is solver-dependent; performing RL on the former is more fundamental and avoids the difficulties of likelihood estimation.

-• The NFT vs. GRPO analogy mirrors DPO vs. PPO in LLMs: RL is reformulated within a supervised learning framework, substantially simplifying engineering.
+• The NFT vs GRPO analogy is similar to DPO vs PPO in LLMs—transforming RL into a supervised learning framework, which simplifies engineering implementation.

 Limitations & Future Work

-• The choice of \(\beta\) requires tuning; excessively large values lead to reward overfitting.
+• The choice of \(\beta\) requires tuning; a value too large can lead to reward overfitting.

-• Positive/negative partitioning based on sampling probability rather than hard thresholds may introduce noise.
+• Classification of positive/negative samples is based on sampling probability rather than a hard threshold, which may introduce noise.

-• Theoretical analysis assumes infinite data and model capacity; approximation errors in practice are not quantified.
+• Theoretical analysis assumes infinite data and model capacity; the approximation error in practice is not quantified.

-• Reward weighting in multi-reward joint training has not been systematically studied.
+• Reward weight settings for multi-reward joint training have not been systematically studied.

-• vs. LLM NFT (Chen et al., 2025c): Transfers the NFT paradigm from language models to diffusion models, adapting it to leverage the properties of flow matching.
+• vs LLM NFT (Chen et al., 2025c): Adapts the NFT paradigm from language models to diffusion models by leveraging the properties of flow matching.

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ Forward-process RL is an entirely new paradigm; implicit parameterization elegantly unifies positive and negative data training.
+• Novelty: ⭐⭐⭐⭐⭐ Forward process RL is a brand-new paradigm, and implicit parameterization elegantly unifies positive/negative training.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Head-to-head comparison with FlowGRPO is clear and rigorous; multi-reward joint training evaluation is comprehensive.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Clear head-to-head comparison with FlowGRPO and comprehensive multi-reward joint training.

-• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical derivations are rigorous and clear; the analogy with CFG provides strong intuition; figures and tables are well designed.
+• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical derivations are rigorous and clear, analogies to CFG are intuitive, and chart design is excellent.

-• Value: ⭐⭐⭐⭐⭐ Addresses multiple fundamental problems in diffusion RL (solver constraints, CFG dependence, efficiency); has strong potential to become the new standard.
+• Value: ⭐⭐⭐⭐⭐ Solves several fundamental issues in diffusion RL (solver constraints, CFG reliance, efficiency), with the potential to become a new standard.